-Due to the high sensitivity (vulnerability) of the on-site goods there is a potential hazard that requires a closer examination of the risk situation.
+Due to the low sensitivity (vulnerability) of the on-site goods there is only a low hazard potential.

 One possible active volcano found within 200 km radius from the location under survey.

 Last eruptions occurred in prehistoric times, but less than 10.000 years ago.